ghodulik95/chromebook-nautilus-desktop/README.md

       -p "/commands/custom/<Primary><Alt>h" \
       -n -t string -s "bin/toggle-headset-mode.sh"

 Or do this in **Keyboard > Application Shortcuts**.
+Feel free to modify the keymapping in the command or in the GUI if you do not want to use Ctrl+Alt+H.

 > **Note**: Some applications may automatically toggle your headphones into headset mode (mic enabled) without any manual intervention.
 However, if you plan to use headphones in video calls and don’t see an auto-toggle, this script plus a shortcut can be handy.
+Because the webcam device id can change across boots, applications might not operate consistently (more on that in [webcam notes](#webcam-notes).

 ### 6.11.
 Log out and back in, or reboot.

 Confirm everything is working:

-- Flip into tablet mode.
+1. Flip into tablet mode.
 You should get a notification and you can confirm the keyboard is disabled and re-enabled when you exit tablet mode.
-- Open Chrome normally, and you can test the 3-finger swiping for back and forward, and the top row keys for back, forward, refresh, and fullscreen. **Note that there is unfortunately no cute arrow animation like in ChromeOS, so if a specific web page is being unresponsive to back/forward/refresh, it may look like nothing is happening.**
+2. Open Chrome normally, and you can test the 3-finger swiping for back and forward, and the top row keys for back, forward, refresh, and fullscreen. **Note that there is unfortunately no cute arrow animation like in ChromeOS, so if a specific web page is being unresponsive to back/forward/refresh, it may look like nothing is happening.** Be sure to test multiple pages before concluding that it didn't work.
+(I have created a script for animations in another branch but ran into issues getting Touché to execute commands.)
-- Test brightness and volume keys.
+3. Test brightness and volume keys.
 (The volume keys should still be responsive even without connected to Bluetooth.)
-- Confirm the "lock" key actually is "Delete".
-(This is not standard ChromeOS functionality but I prefer it.
-This is handled with xmodmap if you want to remove this in the config.)
+4. Confirm the "lock" key actually is "Delete".
+	- (This is not standard ChromeOS functionality, but I made an assumption that most Linux users would prefer to have a Delete key, which is otherwise not present on the keyboard.
+If you prefer a lock/sleep behavior, there is guidance on how to do that in the comments of `.config/keyboardmapping/.Xmodmap`)
-- Test bluetooth headset audio toggle (Ctrl+Alt+h if using default keymapping).
+5. Test bluetooth headset audio toggle (Ctrl+Alt+h if using default keymapping).
-- If using the detect-webcam script, you can test with `guvcview -d /dev/webcam` (requires installing guvcview).
+6. If using the detect-webcam script, you can test with `guvcview -d /dev/webcam` (requires installing guvcview).
 If the camera opens with no additional prompting, the symlink worked.
 	+ Note that `cheese` and `ffplay` did not seem to cooperate with specifying devices at command line, so if you test with these, it may appear the symlink did not work.
 This is why I recommend testing with `guvcview`.
-- Test that the window manage key captures a screenshot to clipboard.
+7. Test that the window manage key captures a screenshot to clipboard.
+There should be a quick notification.
+	- If you don't want a notification (e.g. you do a lot of back to back screenshots and don't want the notication in view), I have included commented out keymappings in `.xkeybindsrc` that will forego the notification.
-- Confirm tap-to-click, 2-finger tap right-click, and 2-finger natural scrolling works.
+8. Confirm tap-to-click, 2-finger tap right-click, and 2-finger natural scrolling works.
-- All set.
+9. All set.
 Hoorah!

 ### 6.12.
 Other desktop configurations to consider.